DanielSchuette/DanielSchuette.github.io/_posts/2020-04-18-float-parsing-with-fsm.md

             }
             break;
 ```
-`PRE_DEC` implements its specification in the most obvious way possible.
-See the comments for some explanations.
+`PRE_DEC` implements its specification in the state diagram in the most obvious way possible.
+Refer to the comments for additional explanations.
 It is absolutely possible to rewrite the entire machine with less redundancy and fewer variables.
 That is not the purpose of this post, though.

 ```c
         case POST_DEC: